Skip to content

 If you are on an extremely tight budget or your bathroom sink lacks a threaded faucet to connect a heavy rubber hose, the fully automatic machines are completely useless.

-You must drop the price tag massively and buy a semi-automatic “Twin-Tub” portable washer (like the Giantex or Super Deal models).
-These raw, mostly plastic machines feature two completely separate top-loading chambers: one massive tub violently agitates the soapy water, and an incredibly fast, bone-dry spin chamber aggressively wrings out the clothes using intense centrifugal force.
+You must look for a semi-automatic “Twin-Tub” portable washer (like the Giantex or Super Deal models).
+These simple machines feature two separate top-loading chambers: one tub agitates the soapy water, and a fast spin chamber wrings out the clothes using centrifugal force.
 The catch?
-You must manually fill the wash tub using a bucket or a detachable showerhead, and manually transfer the soaking wet, heavy clothes across the machine into the spin dryer tub.
-While significantly more labor-intensive, these twin-tubs are shockingly powerful and cost a fraction of the fully automatic units.
+You must manually fill the wash tub using a bucket or a detachable showerhead, and manually transfer the wet, heavy clothes across the machine into the spin dryer tub.
+While more labor-intensive, these twin-tubs are powerful and cost a fraction of the fully automatic units.

 3. The Collapse-a-Bucket Ultrasonic Cleaner